-The city has experienced 42 individual flood events since 1996 according to the NOAA National Centers for Environmental Information, in addition to the two additional recorded flood events in 1959 and 1965 (total events = 44).
+The city has experienced 42 individual flood events since 1996 according to the NOAA National Centers for Environmental Information.
 While one fatality was reported during the 1965 flood, thankfully no other injuries or fatalities were reported from these flood events.
 In total, damage estimates were reported in excess of \$26 million to property (adjusted for inflation).
-La Crosse has experienced, on average, at least one highwater event every other year since 1996.
+La Crosse has experienced, on average, at least one high-water event every other year since 1996.
 Flood events typically occur between March and October, as they coincide with snowmelt and summer rainstorms.
 La Crosse may continue to expect high water events to occur regularly along the Mississippi River, La Crosse River, and Black River.